What makes a great sales manager?

 8. Communicating Effectively

-Communication is a pivotal part of what makes a great sales manager.
+Communication is a pivotal part of what makes a really effective sales manager.
 You must ensure that each member of your team feels able to approach you when they have a question or problem.

 Wherever possible you should try to avoid “sales speak” as not every member of your team will be able to understand this.